cortex-js/compute-engine/src/api.md

 Return the canonical form of this expression.

-If this is a function expressin, a definition is associated with the canonical expression.
+If this is a function expression, a definition is associated with the canonical expression.

 When determining the canonical form the following function definition